 King John ordered that Jews across the country had to pay a 'tullage', a sum of money to the king.
 Those who did not pay were arrested, imprisoned and forced to pay the money in return for their release.
 May Jews were executed or left the country.

 Kipchak Mongols besieging a Genoese trading centre on the Crimean coast catapulted their own dead into the city.
 The cause of death was a mysterious disease.
 The Genoese escaped by sea taking the 'Black Death' with them.
 They landed at Messina in Sicily.
-Bubonic plague, which the Black Death was, was spread by the rat flea.
+Black Death or Bubonic plague was spread by the rat flea.
 The name Black Death came from the colour of the swelling in the groin, armpit or neck.
 The person suffering went into a coma and dies soon after.
 In Europe an estimated 25 million people died.
 The plague reached Britain in 1348 and again in 1360 and the population may have been reduced by a half.

 Located at the heart of the City of London, the Guildhall was built by the powerful merchants of London to rival the buildings of royalty.
 In the Guildhall the merchants held their courts and passed their laws and regulations.